ISISComputingGroup/ibex_developers_manual/Instron-stress-rig.md

   * Turn back on the GPIB box.
   * After the GPIB box has been turned on for a short time (e.g. 1 minute) the driver (LabVIEW or IOC) should be ready to connect.
   * GPIB box LEDs - PWR should be orange, LNK 10/100 should be green.
 Other LEDs will be flickering depending on connection.
+  * GPIB box might have a slightly dodgy connection.
+Check LEDs are as above.

 # Driver